Lithuania - Things to Do in Lithuania

 When to Visit

-Summer (June-August) offers Lithuania's warmest weather with temperatures reaching 20-25°C, perfect for coastal exploration and outdoor festivals, though accommodation prices surge 40-60% above off-season rates.
+Summer (June-August) offers Lithuania's warmest weather with temperatures reaching 20-25°C, perfect for coastal exploration and outdoor festivals, though accommodation prices increase 40-60% above off-season rates.
 The White Nights Festival in June and Song and Dance Festival (every four years in July) create magical experiences.
 Late spring (May) and early autumn (September) provide ideal conditions with 15-18°C temperatures, minimal rainfall (40-50mm monthly), and 30% lower prices—perfect for city exploration and countryside drives when forests burst with wildflowers or autumn colors.
 Winter (December-February) transforms Lithuania into a crystalline wonderland with temperatures dropping to -5°C, creating enchanting Christmas markets in Vilnius and Kaunas, plus 50% accommodation savings.
 However, expect 8 hours of darkness daily and occasional snow.
 Kaziukas Fair in early March celebrates spring's arrival with traditional crafts.
 Shoulder seasons offer the best value for budget travelers, while summer suits families and beach lovers despite crowds.
-Photography enthusiasts should visit during autumn's golden light, and culture seekers will find winter's cozy indoor venues and festivals particularly rewarding.
+Photography ensoiasts should visit during autumn's golden light, and culture seekers will find winter's cozy indoor venues and festivals particularly rewarding.
 Each season reveals different facets of Lithuania's complex character, from summer's coastal euphoria to winter's introspective charm.

 Map of Lithuania